catwell/cw-web/separateconcerns/blog/articles/2018-01-06-four-years.md

 ## What's next

 Lately, my role has changed as I have become responsible for software architecture for the whole company.
-I now work more closely with the developers outside of my team (Core Engineering), who implement the more user-facing parts of our stack.
+I now work more closely with the developers outside of my team (Core Engineering), who implement the user-facing parts of our stack.
 I also do some hiring - and by the way, if you are interested, get in touch. :)

 All in all, it was four interesting years.
 Things have not always been easy to say the least, but a relaxing job is not what I expect from a startup anyway.
 We have some really great people on the team, challenging plans for the future, and we learn a lot, so here's to the next years of Lima!